ledger/vim-ledger/README.md

     As:Ban:Che<C-X><C-O>

 When you have an account like this, 'Assets:Bank:Checking' should show up.

+If fuzzy matching based account completion is enabled, the matches are loaded based on string similarity and without regard for the sub-levels.

+In the previous example, with fuzzy matching enabled, you could load up matches by doing something like:

+    Chec<C-X><C-O>

+Notice that we did not need to write the initial account components.

 When you want to complete on a virtual transaction, it's currently best to keep the cursor in front of the closing bracket.
 Of course you can insert the closing bracket after calling the completion, too.